 The block whose motion vector is inter-view predicted is identified when the 0th motion parameter candidate of MERG/SKIP mode is selected.
-In that case, the IvpMvFlag and IvpMvDisparityX corresponding to the location of current PU are set to 1 and the horizontal component of the disparity vector used for the inter-view motion prediction, respectively.
+In this case, the IvpMvFlag and IvpMvDisparityX corresponding to the location of the current PU and the horizontal component of the disparity vector used for the inter-view motion prediction are both set to 1.

 The disparity vector is derived from SKIP coded DV-MCP blocks.
-When a block is coded by skip mode, neither mvd (motion vector difference) data nor residual data is signalled, which implies that the disparity vector used for SKIP coded DV-MCP block well describes the motion correspondence than the disparity vector used for DV-MCP blocks that are not SKIP coded.
+When a block is coded by skip mode, neither mvd (motion vector difference) data nor residual data is signalled.
+This implies that the disparity vector used for SKIP-coded DV-MCP blocks better describes the motion correspondence than the disparity vector used for DV-MCP blocks that are not SKIP-coded.